Steep Canyon Rangers

 A hallmark of Steep Canyon Rangers has been their ability to produce two distinct bodies of work, with Martin and on their own.
 They tour 150 dates a year and are considered one of the hardest working bands around.
 They have worked with a wide range of producers who have brought something new to the table each time the group steps into a studio.
 In 2017, they arrive at Fidelitorium Recordings in Kernersville, N.C., a facility owned by Mitch Easter, producer for R.E.M, among others.
 They were surprised to discover the plans their producer, three-time Grammy-winner Joe Henry, had for them.
 They were going to record Out in the Open in classic fashion, with all six members singing and playing in a room with no overdubs.
 In an interview, Platt admitted that they were nervous.

 “We’ve recorded in a circle before, but with baffles and other ways to isolate yourself,” he said.
 “This record, if I stepped six inches to my left, I’d bump into the mandolin player.
 Six inches to my right, I’m bumping into the banjo player.
 Our microphones were all over each other.
 If you turned over my vocal mic, I was in 12 others.
 There really was no way to fix anything, just like our live show.”

-The process allowed the group to record the album completely live and very quickly, tracking a dozen songs in 3 ½ days.
+The process allows the group to record the album completely live, tracking a dozen songs in 3 ½ days.
 Tracks were jammed, rehearsed, played and recorded with no time wasted.

-That pretty well sums up Street Canyon Rangers, too.
+That pretty well sums up Steep Canyon Rangers, too.